deddyandri/TomanBikeShare/README.md

 union
 select * from bike_share_yr_1
 ```
-We can see the result at the bottom right of the result table, where the number of rows is 34,758.
+We can see the result at the bottom right of the result query, where the number of rows is 34,758.

 ![image](https://github.com/user-attachments/assets/0d1b934e-b771-4118-ab29-91b505499657)

-we will see the contents of the cost_table table
+we will see the contents of the cost_table query

 ![image](https://github.com/user-attachments/assets/528d734d-0dc8-41ce-9fd2-51a129b8f13d)

-we will join the table previously formed with the cost_table,
+we will join the table previously formed with the cost_table query,
 here we see the cost table can join the main table through the yr column
-we will join using the left join function
+we will join using the left join function and CTE (Common Table Expression)
 We can see the combined table between bike_share_yr_0 and yr_1 as follows :

 ![image](https://github.com/user-attachments/assets/b343a222-bca5-4555-a65f-4d596caa2d3d)